HenestrosaDev/audiotext/README.md

 ### API Usage

-Since the program makes use of Google Speech-To-Text API free tier, which can transcribe up to 60 minutes of audio per month at no cost, you might have to add an API key if you want an extensive use of this functionality.
+Since the program makes use of Google's Speech-To-Text API free tier, which can transcribe up to 60 minutes of audio per month at no cost, you might have to add an API key if you want to make extensive use of this functionality.

-I have the intention to add an option to the program to ask the user for an API key in order to store it without the need of accessing the source code.
+I have the intention to add an option to the program to let the user insert an API key in order to store it without the need of accessing the source code.
-However, this hasn't been done yet (I intend to do it though, as you can see in the [roadmap](#roadmap)) so you have to add it manually.
-This can be done by adding `key=<ACTUAL API KEY>` argument to both `recognize_google()` methods in the file `src/controller/main_controller.py`.
+However, this has not been done yet, so you have to add it manually.
+This can be done by adding the `key=<ACTUAL API KEY>` argument to both `recognize_google()` methods in the file `src/controller/main_controller.py`.

 <p align="right">(<a href="#top">back to top</a>)</p>